paulhamsh/Spark/README.md

 # SparkESP32

+All the libraries to control the Spark amp and app with an ESP 32 device.

-Midi control capability for the Spark 40 Amp
+SparkESP32.ino also manages Midi control capability for the Spark 40 Amp

 Needs an ESP32 device, preferrably with USB host capability.